 Make an appointment with your veterinarian.
 They will assess possible allergy causes.

-Treatment frequently begins with an 8-12 week trial diet to test for food allergies.
+Treatment often begins with an 8-12 week trial diet to test for food allergies.